yuanheTian/ChiMed/README.md

 * To submit a request with signiture, one way is to print the request form, sign, and scan it.

+## Important Things to Note before Using the Data

-## The Statistics
+### The Statistics

-**Note**: according to our contract with 39ask, the ChiMed data **is much larger than the one we used in the paper**.
+According to our contract with 39ask, the ChiMed data **is much larger than the one we used in the paper** and there is **NO** overlap between the current version and the one used in our paper.
 We recommend you to use the new data.

+The statistics of the current version is included in the dataset.

 | | Number |
 |-|-:|